lupyuen/pinephone-nuttx/README.md

 # LVGL Settings for PinePhone

-The default LVGL Settings for PinePhone will produce a dense screen that's hard to use.
+When we run the LVGL Demo App on PinePhone with Apache NuttX RTOS, it renders a dense screen that's not so Touch-Friendly.
 (Pic above)

 Let's tweak the LVGL Settings to make our LVGL App more accessible.
 Modify this LVGL Source File...